401(k) Loans and Prohibited Transactions

 - You dictate your repayment plan.
 With an amortized loan, your repayment schedule must be five years or less.
 Your repayments must be made regularly.
 This includes weekly, bi-weekly, monthly or quarterly payments.
 (You cannot make a single lump sum repayment or semi-annual payments.)
 Your loan’s interest rate must be consistent with interest rates being applied to other loans.

-At IRA Business Trust, our experts take pleasure in seeing your retirement account excel.
-Speak with one of our knowledgeable experts today to find out more about how IRA Business Trust can help you make the most of your 401(k) contributions and loans.
+At Royal Legal Solutions, our experts take pleasure in seeing your retirement account excel.
+Speak with one of our knowledgeable experts today to find out more about how Royal Legal Solutions can help you make the most of your 401(k) contributions and loans.